Why Evangelical Community Churches Aren’t What They Appear To Be

 The Father is the soul, the Son is the body, and the Holy Spirit is the presence or influence going forth.
 All three are perfectly united in the one Divine Human — Jesus Christ.
 This is not just a poetic or symbolic idea.
 It is the reality of God’s nature.
 The Lord is the visible God, and in Him dwells the fullness of the Divine.

-The Council of Nicaea, in trying to defend the Lord’s divinity, ended up creating a doctrine that has led countless people away from the true understanding of God.
-By asserting the existence of three co-eternal persons, it effectively introduced three gods, even though it continued to claim there was only one.
+Most Christian churches today base their doctrines on the Council of Nicaea, a fourth-century gathering of bishops that produced the first ecumenical creed of the Christian Church and formally defined God as three co-eternal divine persons.
+In trying to defend the Church from heresies, especially from a group known as the Arians, the Nicene bishops created a doctrine that became a heresy itself and has led countless people away from the true understanding of God.
+By asserting three co-eternal persons, it effectively introduced three gods, even while insisting there was only one.

 By Swedenborg: